-CLEP/DANTES
+CLEP/DSST

-Students with acceptable scores may be awarded a maximum of 30 semester hours as recommended by the American Council on Education (ACE) through testing with the College Level Examination Program (CLEP) and the Defense Activity for Nontraditional Education Support (DANTES).
-CLEP/ DANTES Credit may satisfy either Common Core or Elective requirements.
+Students with acceptable scores may be awarded a maximum of 30 semester hours as recommended by the American Council on Education (ACE) through testing with the College Level Examination Program (CLEP) and the DANTES Subject Standardized Tests Program (DSST: formerly DANTES).
+CLEP/DSST Credit may satisfy either Common Core or Elective requirements.